 All year round I love to have a beautiful vase of flowers in my home.
 In winter especially it reminds me that spring is around the corner!
 It’s bright, colorful and depending on the flowers can spread an amazing fragrant throughout your home.
 I also love to paint flowers, and I paint a lot of them, so I had to find a cheaper way to create bouquets, and what’s not to love about fresh flowers.
+Fresh flowers allow you to feel like you are in a beautiful garden in your own home.
 However it can get expensive, especially if your buying through a florist, so here’s some tips from experts on creating budget-friendly bouquets you buy at the grocery store.

 - Select a mix of colored and neutral flowers.
 You can use the flowers & greenery from your yard also to add to the bunch.
 If you’re buying from the store, select 3 different types of flowers in complementary tones, or your favorites.
 Good rule of thumb, I usually pick one bright color to pair with a muted or neutral tones.

 - Vary the Shape of the Flowers.
 In addition to color you’ll want to consider shapes.
 Pick at least one round-headed flower (my favorite are sunflowers) and pair that with more linear varieties.
 Don’t be afraid to use carnations, they can really add color, texture, and they smell great too.
 Tulips are an example of a linear flower.

 - Don’t forget greens, sometimes you can buy them at the store in bunches or cut a variety of colors and shapes from your yard.
 Mixing in greens takes your arrangement to the pro level!
 It can give you that wild, country garden look.